Create Internal Elevations with Dynamo

 Creating internal elevations with Dynamo

 To solve this problem, Parametric Monkey has developed a custom Dynamo graph, available as part of our Dynamo Package Development service, which can be run within Dynamo Player.
 Given a list of rooms, the graph places the relevant elevation marker depending on the wall condition.
+The views created are named – Room parameter value + View name constant + sequence, for example, “101 – ELEVATION 1”.
 Before running the graph, ensure your active view is the floor plan you wish to place the elevation markers.
-Once complete, users can then run the separate Place views on sheet graph to finalise the documentation process.

 To run the graph:

-• Select the rooms to generate views from.
-Note the graph automatically filters out everything which isn’t a room, so there is no need to isolate elements first.
+• Select the rooms to generate views from (#1).
+Note the graph automatically filters out everything that isn’t a room, so there is no need to isolate elements first.

-• Define the view family type to be assigned to the new views.
+• Define the view family type to be assigned to the new views (#2).

-• Define the offset from the wall where the elevation marker should be placed.
+• Define the offset from the wall where the elevation marker should be placed (#3).
 Note that this value is from the family insertion point.

 Computational logic